Nancie A. Vito, MPH, CHES

 Some highlights from my professional bio include:

-Been featured in Huffington Post, Thrive Global, MindBodyGreen, Tiny Buddha and Elephant Journal, and have been mentioned in online articles for publications such as Marie Claire UK.
+Been featured on sites such as Tedx Lincoln Square, Huffington Post, Thrive Global, MindBodyGreen, Tiny Buddha, and Elephant Journal, and have been mentioned in online articles for publications such as Marie Claire UK.

 Learned coaching skills in 2006 when I led workshops to help people make positive changes, and I started my coaching business helping people 1:1 in 2009.

-Earned a Master’s Degree in Public Health from Emory University, focusing on prevention & mental health.
-I also hold a Bachelor’s Degree in Psychology.
+Earned a Master’s Degree in Public Health from Emory University in Atlanta, focusing on prevention & mental health.
+I also hold a Bachelor of Science Degree in Psychology with a concentration in Industrial / Organizational Psychology.

-Currently working towards a second Master's degree (in Organizational Psychology) from the City University of New York (CUNY).
+Currently working towards a second graduate degree (in Organizational Psychology) from the City University of New York (CUNY).

-Trained and certified in many evidence-based (proven) programs, including Yale's "Coping with Work and Family Stress" program.
+Trained and certified in many evidence-based programs, including Yale's "Coping with Work and Family Stress" program.

 Received 30 hours of Mind-Body / Positive Psychology training at Harvard’s Benson-Henry Institute and 20 hours of Stress Reduction training from Yale’s Division of Prevention and Community Research.